How to become a career with a psychology degree, with the right education and experience, you can earn a good salary, but also have lots of fun.

 Psychology is the study of human behavior and mental processes.
 It is the scientific study of human nature, including its physical, biological, psychological, social, and cultural aspects.

-According to the American Psychological Association, psychology is defined as the scientific study of mental processes and behavior.
+According to the American Psychological Association, psychology is the scientific study of mental processes and behavior.
 Psychology is a relatively new science and has been evolving since the early days of the Greek philosophers, who attempted to explain the mind using reason.

 Psychologists use a variety of research techniques to study people.
 These include experiments, surveys, and case studies.